RareDevs/Rare/README.md

 It is possible to create a desktop link, or a start menu link.
 Execute the command above with `--desktop-shortcut` or `--startmenu-shortcut` option, alternatively you can create them in the settings.

+**Note about $PATH**:

+On Linux:

-**Note**: On Linux must be `/home/user/.local/bin` in PATH and on Windows must be `PythonInstallationDirectory\Scripts` in PATH.
-On Mac is the Path `/Users/user/Library/Python/3.x/bin`.
+`/home/user/.local/bin` must be in your PATH.

+On Windows:

+`PythonInstallationDirectory\Scripts` must be in your PATH.

+On Mac:

+`/Users/user/Library/Python/3.x/bin` must be in your PATH.

 ### Linux